RN Resiliency: Humor, Hounds, and Holistic Medicine

 From the statement of the American Association of Critical-Care Nurses:

-“Decades of safety research, including the Institute of Medicine’s pioneering report To Err Is Human, has demonstrated […]
+“Decades of safety research, including the Institute of Medicine’s pioneering report To Err Is Human, has demonstrated that […]

 An ICU Nurse Reflects on ‘Returning Home from COVID Island’